LukeShortCloud/swgemu-server-packages/README.md

 ## FAQ

-* There is `XYZ` problem with building the RPM.
+* There is `XYZ` problem with building the package.
 What should I do?
 	* The source code is compiled from the latest unstable code that is in constant development.
 It is very likely that it is a bug in the source code.
-Visit [http://gerrit.swgemu.com](http://gerrit.swgemu.com) to view or open a bug report.
-If the problem is directly related to the RPM spec file then open an issue in this GitHub project.
+Visit [https://www.swgemu.com/bugs/](https://www.swgemu.com/bugs/) to view or open bug reports.
+Upstream patches can be submitted to [http://review.swgemu.com](http://review.swgemu.com).
+If the problem is directly related to the package creation then open an issue in this GitHub project.
 * Why is Red Hat Enterprise Linux (RHEL) not supported?
 	* SWGEmu requires at least Lua version 5.2 for support for newer functions such as `lua_version` and `luaL_traceback`.
 The development team recommends Lua 5.3.
 Since RHEL 7.2, only Lua 5.1 is provided as a dependency of the RPM utility.
 Replacing the system Lua library is not supported or endorsed by this repository.
 SWGEmu also does not currently provide a way to use a custom library location for Lua.
 * Why is Debian not supported?